matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### ComplexUpgrader

 Usually an upgrade is performed by calling the `forceDeployOnAddresses` function of ContractDeployer out of the name of the `FORCE_DEPLOYER` constant address.
-However some upgrades may require more complex iteractions, e.g. query something from a contract to determine which calls to make etc.
+However some upgrades may require more complex interactions, e.g. query something from a contract to determine which calls to make etc.

 For cases like this `ComplexUpgrader` contract has been created.
 The assumption is that the implementation of the upgrade is predeployed and the `ComplexUpgrader` would delegatecall to it.